PranavAnthireddy/Telecustomer-churn/README.md

 After identifying important predictors, display them visually - you can use plots, summary tables etc. - whatever you think best conveys the importance of features.

 Finally, **recommend strategies to manage customer churn** based on your observations.

-**Note**: Everything has to be submitted in one Jupyter notebook.

-## Jupyter Notebook Viewer
-If you are unable to view or load the jupyter IPython notebook via Github, please click on this [link](https://nbviewer.jupyter.org/github/ChaitanyaC22/Telecom-Churn-Prediction/blob/chai_main/Telecom_Churn_Prediction.ipynb).
-Thank you!